chuoique/VLC-Remote/README.md

 - Open VLC and enable HTTP interface (see [VLC website](https://wiki.videolan.org/Documentation:Modules/http_intf/#VLC_2.0.0_and_later)).
 Do not forget to set a password in the Lua section.
 - Copy default.conf.php into conf.php, change the $host, $port, $password and $paths variables. $paths is an array of folders where media files are recursively searched.
 - Open index.html in a web browser and enjoy!

+## Optimization

+When VLC browses a directory, it reads media to retrieve metadata like media length etc. and the process takes a lot of time.
+To avoid timeout, do not store more than 1000 of files in a single directory.
+Split into subdirectories when there are a lot of files.